 Once you find the cheapest energy deals available to you, call your current provider.
-Confirm the details of your current tariff then ask if they can match the best deal you found online at the price comparison sites.
+Confirm the details of your current tariff then ask if they can match the best deal you can find online at a price comparison site.

 Hopefully your existing company can offer you a cheaper tariff, if they have one.
 One benefit of staying with your current provider is that they may waive any exit fees associated with leaving your current tariff early.
-The chart below shows why it is so important to be an active price checker—there is a significant difference in tariffs across the market which means people on a default tariff may be leaving a lot of money on the table.
+The chart below shows why it is so important to be an active price checker—in a normal market there is a significant difference in tariffs across the market which means people on a default tariff may be leaving a lot of money on the table.
 (Not currently the case, of course.)

 What Information do you Need to Switch?

 Before you check the price comparison sites, gather some information from your energy bill to get the most accurate quote.
 (If you don't have a bill at hand, the price comparison sites will help you get a quote regardless—but it won't be as accurate.)
 If you’ve just moved and you haven’t received your first bill yet, call your energy supplier for the information and energy usage projections.